 At the end of every “Episode” at Asana, we write an “End Of Episode Summary” to share with the team and community.
 We’ve included the link to the complete Episode 8 Summary at the bottom of this post.
-To see our progress since the last episode, read our Episode 7 summary.

 The focus of Episode 8 (E8) was on maturing, stabilizing, and rounding out Asana.
 After adding a few major new features in the prior episode, we wanted to center E8 on many, finer-grained improvements.
 Inside the company, we ramped up a new data team, created a new customer success function, and made tons of progress on new content, so teams can get the most out of Asana.